jpawlowski/hugo-web-feeds/README.md

 Also note that there are still some important differences between the two formats, in particular when content is being updated or corrected while a user had already downloaded a version of the feed that contained an earlier version of that particular content.

 Using the _Hugo Web Feeds_ theme, the default file name for RSS feeds is automatically changed from `index.xml` to `feed.rss` (also see [`.rss` file extension](https://filext.com/file-extension/RSS)).

-### JSON Feed (Experimental Feed Format)

-This format came up as an [idea of Manton Reece and Brent Simmons](https://jsonfeed.org/) in 2017 and has seen quite prominent adoption to sites since then.

-However, on Wikipedia it is currently only known as "just another type" of [data feeds](https://en.wikipedia.org/wiki/Data_feed) with no relation to be an official [web feed](https://en.wikipedia.org/wiki/Web_feed) format yet.
-This is why the JSON Feed format is marked as _experimental_ here, especially as visitors need to have a state-of-the-art feed reader that is supporting this brand new format.
-That is why it cannot be the only format offered without risking to loose interest of visitors to subscribe.

-The default file name for JSON Feed files is `feed.json`.

 ## Getting Started